superduper-io/superduper/docs/content/tutorials/vector_search.md

-    In this case, whenever a developer executes a vector-search query including `.like`, execution of the similarity and sorting computations of vectors is outsourced to a sidecar implementation which is managed by `superduper`.
+    In this case, whenever a developer executes a vector-search query including `.like`, execution of the similarity and sorting computations of vectors is outsourced to a sidecar implementation which is managed by `Superduper`.
     ====================================================================================================

 </pre>